fallen-icarus/cardano-options/README.md

 proposal beacon smart contract as a minting policy with `BurnProposalBeacons` *or* the proposal beacon smart contract must be executed with `CreateCloseOrUpdateProposals` (can be staking or minting execution)
-- The active beacon smart contract must mint only the beacons required for the new contract outputs.
+- The active beacon smart contract must mint only the beacons required for the new outputs.

+Buyers can purchase contracts from multiple different sellers in the same transaction.

 There is no need to check whether the purchased contracts are expired since buyers are incentivized NOT to buy expired contracts.